 Growing up as an only child I was kind of an introvert and going to a huge high school scared me.
 However, once I got t0 PHS, I really enjoyed interacting with different groups of people, and I was able to venture out and meet new people.
 The setting here at PHS taught me how to interact with pretty much any type of person and to have thicker skin and not take things so personally.
 High school is tough, but you get through it.

-What inspired you to become an English teacher?
+What or who inspired you to become an English teacher?

 I was inspired by my PHS English teachers, Mrs. Odsather, Mr. Mitchell, Mrs. Mitchell, and Mr. Goularte.
-I thought they were the coolest and smartest people on the planet (and they are).
-Now it’s awesome that they are my friends and colleagues.
+I thought they were the coolest and smartest people (and they are).
+I loved everything I read in their classes, and I was really into creative writing.
 I was also inspired to become a teacher because I adored and respected my mom and I grew up watching her be an awesome teacher.
 I joke that I went into the family business of education.

 What brought you back to Porterville High School?